Weapons (album): Release and promotion

-This was Lostprophets' only studio release through Epic (UK) and Fearless (US) after leaving their long-time served record, Visible Noise.
+This was Lostprophets' only studio release through Epic (UK) and Fearless (US) after leaving their long-time served record label, Visible Noise.
 Lostprophets also announced an extensive tour of the UK and Ireland, consisting of 14 shows which commenced on the 15 April 2012 in Dublin and finished on the 4 May 2012 in London.
 It was released in the UK on 2 April 2012 and it was released in the US on 19 June 2012.
 Because the fourth studio album The Betrayed was not released in North America, it's the band's fourth released album in some regions.
 The "deluxe edition" of the albums contains three "Garage sessions" tracks, recorded in 2007 as demos for the ultimately-abandoned album sessions with John Feldmann prior to The Betrayed, with the track "Weapon" from the same sessions included as a hidden track on all versions of the album.
 Further more bonus tracks are found on the Japanese "deluxe edition".
 The US "deluxe edition" is different from the UK edition.
 Lostprophets headlined the Warped Tour UK in November 2012.

 Singles

 The first single, "Bring 'Em Down", was released on 23 March 2012.
-"We Bring an Arsenal" was to be the second single, released on 4 June 2012, but was not released as a single.
-"Jesus Walks" was to be released as the next single on 10 September 2012, but again no official single was released.
-On 3 December 2012, Watkins tweeted, "En route to the big smoke to shoot our new musical video."
-When the band had previously debuted "Bring 'Em Down" on Zane Lowe's show in February, Watkins stated that the fourth single was to be a "power ballad".
-However, sixteen days after the video shoot, it was announced that Watkins had been arrested for a string of multiple sexual offenses against children.
-The video shot was for "Somedays" and was filmed at the I-Heart Studios in London, directed by Luke Reynolds.
-Watkins and Gaze were the only members of the band at the video shoot, as the rest of the band were in the USA at the time and were to be included using archive footage.
+"We Bring an Arsenal" was the second single, released on 4 June 2012.
+"Jesus Walks" was planned for release on 10 September 2012; its release did not occur, although a music video was released for the song.
+Watkins and lead guitarist Lee Gaze shot a further music video in December 2012, while the rest of the band were in the USA, though this was never released due to Watkins' arrest later in the month.
+The music video shoot was the last time Gaze and Watkins met.